 HLA typing is done with a blood sample taken from the patient, which is then compared with samples from a family member or a donor registry.

-Surgery is the oldest form of cancer treatment.
-About 60% of cancer patients will undergo surgery, either by itself or in combination with other therapies.
+Surgery is the common term used for cancer treatments because 65% cancer patients will undergo surgery either by itself or may include other therapies too.

 Ablative cancer treatments use either heat or cold to destroy, or ablate, cancer tumors without the need for more invasive surgery.
 Special probes are used to deliver ablative treatments directly to the tumor.
 The surgeon relies on computer imaging to guide the probes to the correct position and monitor the progress of the treatment.